CarsonDavis/CarsonDavis.github.io/_posts/2023-12-22-babys_first_cleaver.md

 Here's some pictures me with the perfect human baby and some woman I've never seen before.

-Are they relevant to this post?
+Are they strictly relevant to this post?
 No. But I like these pictures, so you get to look at them.

 ![signal-2023-12-27-15-06-33-014.jpg](signal-2023-12-27-15-06-33-014.jpg)